k21971/EvilHack/doc/evilhack-changelog.md

   'what' used (windows compile)
 - Fix: error: for tile 89 (numbered 89) of other.txt, found 'swallow
   top left' while expecting 'cmap 89'
+- Fix: issues with portal placement on nymph level